BluSda913/StillWatersCodingClass/Team Logan.md

-# Team Logan: Install minecraft to code a working analog clock.
+# Team Logan: Install minecraft to code a working analog clock, and a replica model of the solar system.

 Instruction Borrowed:
 https://www.stuffaboutcode.com/p/minecraft.html